numtide/nix-auth/README.md

 **Note for self-hosted instances**:
 - **GitHub Enterprise**: You'll need to create an OAuth App and provide the client ID via `--client-id`
 - **GitLab self-hosted**: You'll need to create an OAuth application and provide the client ID via `--client-id`
-- **Gitea**: Uses Personal Access Token flow instead of OAuth device flow (Gitea doesn't support device flow yet)
+- **Gitea/Forgejo**: Uses Personal Access Token flow instead of OAuth device flow (these platforms don't support device flow yet)

 The tool will guide you through this process if the client ID is not provided.
 You can also set the `GITHUB_CLIENT_ID` or `GITLAB_CLIENT_ID` environment variables as an alternative to the `--client-id` flag.